Information for organisers of International Permaculture Day events

 There may be fundraising opportunities through the sales of books and products.
-The organising permaculture group might negotiate a commission on sales for its own benefit if sales are to be done by authors, organisations or commercial entities.
+The organising permaculture group might negotiate a commission on sales if sales are to be done by authors, organisations or commercial entities.

 Other community organisations might have a table at the event, however where these are not-for-profit they are not charged a fee.

-Money collected by a permaculture organisations should be passed on to the treasurer for banking so that it can be accounted for.
-It is not appropriate for individuals to keep money intended for local group or permaculture activities.
+Money collected by a permaculture organisation should be passed on to the treasurer for banking so that it can be accounted for.
 It can be a good idea to have one person in charge of money.

 How will your IPD event run?